 Spending a night at the historic El Rancho Hotel in Gallup, N.M., is almost like staying at a museum—but a bit grander and a lot more comfortable.
 Some of the greatest film stars of the mid-20th century used this rustic-yet-lavish hotel as their home base while filming Westerns in the area surrounding Gallup, N.M.

-Want some names?
+Want some names of the motion picture stars who have stayed at the El Rancho Hotel in Gallup?
 Here are a few: John Wayne, Katherine Hepburn, Spencer Tracy, Errol Flynn, Kirk Douglas, Gregory Peck, Ronald Reagan and Humphrey Bogart, Lucille Ball, Doris Day, Jimmy Stewart, Jack Benny, Betty Grable, Mae West, W.C.
-Fields, Gene Autry, James Cagney and Rita Hayworth
+Fields, Gene Autry, James Cagney and Rita Hayworth.

 Built in 1936 along U.S. Route 66 for R.E.
 “Griff” Griffith (brother of the famous movie director D.W.
 Griffith), the hotel is a large, rambling rustic style building that reflects the image and illusion of the Old West.
 During its heyday, the El Rancho Hotel was one of the premier hotels in the entire Southwest and conveyed a sense of luxury, making it the go-to place for the Hollywood set when they were filming in the area.

 Stepping through the main entry doors is like taking a step back in time.
 You can’t help but imagine Katherine Hepburn walking through the same doors when she arrived in 1946 to film “Sea of Grass.”
 And it’s easy to picture John Wayne sauntering across the lobby or hear Jimmy Stewart’s voice echoing through the halls.